-"Hawaiian: The Legend of Eddie Aikau" is a surf movie which chronicles the life and times of the legendary Hawaiian big wave surfer and pioneering lifeguard.
+"Hawaiian: The Legend of Eddie Aikau" is a surf movie that chronicles the life and times of the legendary Hawaiian big wave surfer and pioneering lifeguard.

 "Eddie Would Go" is a phrase that has long carried deep meaning with countless Hawaiians and surfers worldwide.